haolk/Hangman/README.md

 # Hangman
 Hangman is an iOS word-guessing game, which I recently built as a take-home project.
 In Hangman a player guessing letter-by-letter to guess the entire word, within a certain number of attempts.

 Hangman is written entirely in Swift within the Xcode IDE.
 The whole application is written without a storyboard ie. user interface elements and their constraints are written programmatically.
 The application is based on MVVM architecture.
 I created UserDefaults wrapper using Property Wrapper to make the properties more accessible, easier to maintain and make the code more transparent.
+I store my JSON data (words) on hosting service (jsonbin.io) and loading it on app launch.

 Additional features of the application: localization in English and Croatian, added "Dark mode" settings, reading from JSON, swipe gestures etc.